Sources: Rise of the Avatar

 A leading Foucault scholar argues that the discipline of psychology has played a huge part in the construction of contemporary personhood.
 Psychology, he provocatively argues, does not discover who we are.
 It invents who we are.

 Rose, Nikolas.
-2006.
+2007.
 The Politics of Life Itself: Biomedicine, Power, and Subjectivity in the Twenty-First Century.
-Princeton, NJ: Princeton University Press

-Rose explores the consequences of twenty-first-century medicine’s ability to alter our selves at the molecular level.
+Rose explores the consequences of 21st-century medicine’s ability to alter our selves at the molecular level.
 Takes Foucauldian thinking on identity into the age of the human genome.

 Simmel, Georg.
 1907.
 The Philosophy of Money, edited by D. Frisby.
 New York: Routledge.